donkirkby/four-letter-blocks/CONTRIBUTING.md

 [Python package index] where pip can find it.
 The details are at [packaging.python.org], but the main steps are:

+1. Pull to make sure you have the latest source code.
-1. Update the version number in `four_letter_blocks/__init__.py` and development status in `setup.py`.
+2. Update the version number in `four_letter_blocks/__init__.py` and development status in `setup.py`.
-2. Activate the project's Python virtual environment.
+3. Activate the project's Python virtual environment.

         pipenv shell

-3. Temporarily install the build tools using pip, not pipenv.
+4. Temporarily install the build tools using pip, not pipenv.

         python -m pip install --upgrade setuptools wheel twine

-4. Build the release files.
+5. Build the release files.

         python setup.py sdist bdist_wheel

-5. Upload the release to PyPI.
+6. Upload the release to PyPI.
 You'll need a user name and password.

         ls dist/*
         twine upload dist/*

-6. Check that the new version is on the [package page], and try installing it.
+7. Check that the new version is on the [package page], and try installing it.

         pip install --no-cache four-letter-blocks

-7. Remove the uploaded files, deactivate the virtual environment, and recreate it.
+8. Remove the uploaded files, deactivate the virtual environment, and recreate it.

         rm dist/*
         exit
         pipenv clean

-8. Commit the version number changes, push, and create a release on GitHub.
+9. Commit the version number changes, push, and create a release on GitHub.

 [packaging.python.org]: https://packaging.python.org/tutorials/packaging-projects/
 [package page]: https://pypi.org/project/four-letter-blocks/